 With a fifth-generation aircraft like the US F-35 providing President Donald Trump aerial prowess like no other nation, it seems India did not want to settle for second-best with it accentuating on a fighter with better engine and stealth capabilities.

-However, according to Victor N Kladov, Director of International Cooperation and Regional Policy of Russian State Corporation, Rostec, the Su-57 fighter fulfils all those requirements.
+However, according to Victor N Kladov, Director of International Cooperation and Regional Policy of Russian State Corporation, Rostec, the Su-57 fighter fulfills all those requirements.

-According to defence writer, Joseph Trevithick – “It has seemed increasingly clear that the underlying Su-57 design might simply not be readily adaptable to being stealthier than it is in its present form.
+According to defense writer, Joseph Trevithick – “It has seemed increasingly clear that the underlying Su-57 design might simply not be readily adaptable to being stealthier than it is in its present form.

 India may also feel that it has less flexibility to accept a design that doesn’t meet more stringent low-observability requirements, even if it has other features that could offset those deficiencies in the near term, on the promise of receiving a stealthier variant in the future.”